kimnt93/videochatbot/README.md

 ### Normal Query
 ![Normal Pipeline](images/normal-wf.jpg)

 The normal query workflow resembles the Adaptive RAG ([Adaptive RAG](https://arxiv.org/abs/2403.14403)) model but with some steps removed.
-Here is detail:
+Here are the details:

 - **Summary Chat History**: Summarize the latest chat history to get the conversation context.
 - **Routing Query**: Check if a document needs to be retrieved from the vector store.
 If not, proceed to generate the final response.